 Foundation News & Events / Page 4

-The William T. Grant Foundation is pleased to announce that it has awarded five community-based organizations in New York City $25,000 grants to improve the quality of their youth programs.
-The Foundation’s Youth Service Improvement Grants program supports medium-sized organizations that have demonstrated success but have also identified an area that if improved would enhance the quality of services.
+Seven New York City community-based organizations have been awarded $25,000 grants to improve the quality of their youth programs.
+Our Youth Services Improvement Grants program supports organizations that have demonstrated success but have also identified an area that if improved would enhance the quality of services.
 In addition to funding, grantees receive capacity-building consulting from […]